-As we come to our time in the Word of God, I invite you to turn to the eighth chapter of Luke...Luke chapter 8.
-We're looking at a portion of Scripture in Luke 8 verses 4 through 15 that contains one of the most remarkable, unforgettable, and important parable that our Lord ever taught.
-And I've entitled this look at the parable, "Heart condition...Heart condition," the parable of the soils.
+As we come to our time in the Word of God, I invite you to turn to the 8th chapter of Luke, Luke chapter 8.
+We're looking at a portion of Scripture in Luke 8 verses 4 through 15 that contains one of the most remarkable, unforgettable, and important parables that our Lord ever taught.
+And I've entitled this look at the parable, "Heart Condition,” “Heart Condition," the parable of the soils.

-Through the years we have considered this parable, certainly when I was preaching through Matthew and on several other occasions, we have addressed the truths of this parable.
+Through the years we have considered this parable.
+Certainly when I was preaching through Matthew and on several other occasions, we have addressed the truths of this parable.
 They have been referred to many times in my preaching here.
 And yet this is such an important parable, its explanation so vital that it needs to be repeated again and again, it's just one of those very, very definitive parables.
-Obviously all of the parables that Jesus told are critical and important and carry divine truth, this one is especially important because of how it prepares us to understand the reception to the gospel that we will encounter in our lives and in our ministry.
+Obviously all of the parables that Jesus told are critical and important and carry divine truth.
+This one is especially important because of how it prepares us to understand the reception to the gospel that we will encounter in our lives and in our ministry.

-The good news of salvation is so wonderful, inexplicably wonderful, so generous, so vastly generous that we don't even have words to explain all of its wonders and glories.
-And those of us who have received salvation, those of us who have received eternal life and are headed to heaven, those of us in whom the Spirit of God dwells, those of us who have been put into the family of God and are enjoying all the rich benefits of that, we understand the wonder of the gift of salvation.
+The good news of salvation is so wonderful, inexplicably wonderful, so generous; so vastly generous that we don't even have words to explain all of its wonders and glories.
+Those of us who have received salvation, those of us who have received eternal life and are headed to heaven, those of us in whom the Spirit of God dwells, those of us who have been put into the family of God and are enjoying all the rich benefits of that, we understand the wonder of the gift of salvation.
 We understand what it is to have your sins forgiven, to have the burden of guilt removed, to have a clear conscience, your conscience washed clean of guilt and shame.
 We understand what it is to have the hope of heaven.
-We understand what it is to have the power of the spirit of God.
-We understand what it is to know the mind of Christ and to have the truth and we understand all of that.
+We understand what it is to have the power of the Spirit of God.
+We understand what it is to know the mind of Christ and to have the truth.
+We understand all of that.
 And the more we understand that, the more difficult it is for us to understand how it is that anybody could reject such a gift.
 I think one of the biggest struggles young Christians have, they come to know Christ, there is such an immense transformation in their lives, it is so dramatic, they've come to an understanding of the truth, understanding of God's grace in their lives which is so absolutely overwhelming, they then tell the people around them who are not believers and so very often run into all kinds of indifference and hostility.
 And it's seemingly impossible to understand how anyone could reject such a gift.

 Who would turn down forgiveness?
 Who would turn down joy?
 Who would turn down peace?
 Who would turn down eternal life?
 Who would turn down heaven and in exchange receive hell?
 Why do people reject the gospel?
 Why do most people far and away reject the gospel?